justincjack/phpthreads/README.md

 # PHPThreads - Powerful easy-to-use parallel processing library for PHP
 ## By Justin Jack - Requires PHP >= 7.1.0

-First off, **YES**, the library allows you to share data between PHPThreads.  **YES**, you may obtain the return value of a PHPThread from a call to "phpthread_join()."  **YES**, it can be a number, string, object, array, or a limited class object.
+First off, **YES**, the library allows you to share data between PHPThreads.  **YES**, you may obtain the return value (including, but not limited to: int, float, string, array, object) of a PHPThread from a call to "phpthread_join()."  **YES**, it can be a number, string, object, array, or a limited class object.
 And lastly, **YES**, you can set global variables visible to all running PHPThreads.

 If you're like me, you **love** PHP!
 You love the flexibility and power of the language - the freedom to write sloppy code (I don't advocate it, but I'll defend to the death the right to write sloppy code), or to create indisputably beautiful works of logical art!
 Now, for all my C (and C++, I guess) programmers, you have a library to not only truly show off the power of PHP, but to ***supercharge your next project!***